sdbg/sdbg/README.md

 For downloads, installation, status updates and other usage information, please visit the SDBG [website](http://sdbg.github.io).

-Any comments, bugs or issues should be directed to the SDBG [Forums](https://groups.google.com/d/forum/sdbg).
+Any comments should be directed to the SDBG [Discussions](https://github.com/sdbg/sdbg/discussions) Any bugs or issues should be directed to the SDBG [Issues](https://github.com/sdbg/sdbg/issues).

 ## Build Instructions